 Dictation and singing exams also provide a means for your instructor to test your mastery of the skills.
 Exam dates are posted on the course schedule.
 Make-up exams will only be given if you provide a written, valid excuse for why you missed the exam.
 If you cannot do so your grade for a missed exam will be 0.
-The midterm dictation exam will be given in class on the date indicated on the schedule; midterm singing exams will be given in individual appointments with your instructor.
-The final dictation exam will be given in class at the designated final exam time for the course (Tuesday 08 May, but the exam will start at 9:00am-not at 8:00am as listed on the final exam schedule).
+The midterm dictation exam will be given in class on the date indicated on the schedule; midterm singing exams will be given in individual appointments with your instructor on the date indicated on the schedule.
+The final dictation exam will be given in class at the designated final exam time for the course.
 Plan to be at the dictation exam for one hour.
-Final singing exams will be given in individual appointments with your instructor during final exams week.
+Final singing exams will be given in individual appointments with your instructor around the time of the final dictation exam; specific times will be announced, and you will have the opportunity to sign up for private appointments.
 Please plan in advance for the exams-they cannot be given at alternate times for individual students.